awglyde/Secure-FileShare-System/README.md

 * Create a list of session keys.
 Somehow keep track of them.
 Do we need to do this?
     * Client starts.
 User logs in.
 User gets a session key
 * Update writeup, update diagrams with new implementation
-* Figure out initialization vector for encryption / decryption Do we have to pass it through in the sealed object so the other side can decrypt?
-    The same RSA / AES key is generated for every single session.
-Need to use IV to prevent this.